-The Cambridgeshire Police and Crime Commissioner is elected by you, the public.
+The Police and Crime Commissioner for Cambridgeshire is Jason Ablewhite.

 Police and Crime Commissioners have responsibility for delivering an efficient and effective police service in their area.
 Commissioners set police and crime objectives, the police budget and issue crime and disorder reduction grants through the Police and Crime Plan.
 Commissioners also hold the police to account, making them answerable to the public.